catid/CRC16Recovery/README.md

 # CRC16Recovery
 Optimized CRC16 with error recovery in C

 Fairly compact CRC16 codebase for up to 240 bits (30 bytes).
-It recovers from single bit errors.
+It corrects single bit errors.
+It detects up to 5 bit flip errors.

 I wrote this while exploring what was possible for error recovery using CRCs.
 Single-bit/burst errors seem efficiently correctable, but other correctable errors seem to require a large awkward table.